 Quantify a timed group with its own calibration curve

 A timed group can be quantified according to its own calibration curve.
-All calibration options or levels are supported.
+All calibration options or levels are supported, except the response scaling Response/RT.
 In the ISTD mode, you must select an ISTD to use.